 Thankfully, there are ways to help prevent sewage backups.
-One of the cheapest and most effective steps you can take is installing a backflow preventer in the main line to the sewer, which can reduce your exposure to a sewer main backup.
+One of the cheapest and most effective steps you can take is installing a backflow preventer in the main line to the sewer.
+This can reduce your exposure to a sewer main backup.

 A professional sewer line inspection and cleaning, which usually costs less than $150, can unclog your sewer line and identify any blockages.
-Mature tree roots, for example, can penetrate or crush a home’s sewer line and cause a major backup into your home’s basement, so it’s important to identify such issues before they become huge problems.
+Mature tree roots, for example, can penetrate or crush a home’s sewer line and cause a major backup into your home’s basement.
+Therefore, it’s important to identify such issues before they become huge problems.

-Also be sure to avoid putting things down your home’s pipes that could lead to a clog or backup, such as cooking grease or large food scraps.
+Also be sure to avoid putting things down your home’s pipes that could lead to a clog or backup.
+This includes cooking grease or large food scraps.

 4. Have a Sump Pump—and Test It Regularly

 A sump pump removes water that has collected in a basin on a below-ground-level area of the home, such as a basement or crawlspace.
 It can help prevent mold and mildew from growing, which can be an expensive consequence of water and flood damage.

 Though not always an inexpensive installation, a sump pump can prevent thousands of dollars of flood damage—so it can be worth it in homes prone to flooding.
 Keep in mind that you may need two or three sump pumps depending on your flooding risks.

 If you have a sump pump, be sure to inspect and test it regularly to ensure that it’s working properly.
 A common way to test it is to pour a small bucket of water into the basin to see whether your sump pump automatically kicks on to remove the water.